-These get-togethers are one hour talks between artists, researcher, curators, policy makers and philosophers.
-Informal and informative, we have five events in the first series this spring
+These get-togethers are one hour talks between artists, researchers, curators, policy makers and philosophers.
+Informal and informative, we have four events in the first series this spring.

-Jessica Kelly lives in Mohill.
-The Waiting Room is an experimental salon series hosted by artist Jessica at the old railway station in Mohill.
-She works primarily with moving image.
-Collaboration and discourse are frequent features of her practice, and she also uses text and performance.
-She is interested in the spectral image, commemoration and after-death existences.
+Jessica Kelly is a visual artist based in Leitrim.
+In winter 2017 she hosted The Waiting Room, an experimental salon series at the old railway station in Mohill.
+Her work is informed by philosophies of technology, dance and spirit, and utilises video, installation, text, and performance.
+Collaboration and discourse are also frequent features of her practise.
+Present interests include the spectral image, commemoration and after-death existences.

 Kelly graduated from Fine Art Media at the National College of Art & Design (Ireland) in 2007 and from 2009-10 was a resident artist of Daghdha Dance Company, Limerick.
 In 2011 she moved to Belgium and in 2014 completed her Masters in Fine Art Multimedia at KASK School of Arts, Ghent.
-She currently lives and works in rural Leitrim, in the west of Ireland.
+From 2015-16 she was a member of Ormond Studios, an artist-led initiative in Dublin city.
+She currently lives and works in Mohill.

 David Berman is a Professor Emeritus of Philosophy at Trinity College, Dublin.
 His books include A History of Atheism in Britain, Routledge 1990, George Berkeley: Idealism and the Man, OUP 1994 and Berkeley: Experimental Philosophy, Phoenix Books 1997.
 More recently, he has done fascinating work on ideas and beliefs about the after-life, as well as developing a philosophy of coffee.